aws-samples/websocket-api-cognito-auth-sample/README_en.md

 It includes the Lambda implementations for Lambda Authorizer and API Gateway Lambda proxy, AWS Cloud Development Kit (CDK) code to deploy backend infrastructure, and React frontend implementation for demonstration purposes.

+> [!NOTE]
+> We added an example implementation for [AppSync Events](https://docs.aws.amazon.com/appsync/latest/eventapi/event-api-welcome.html) as well.
+In this case, because most of the authentication mechanism using Cognito user pool is abstracted away, users will not need much code to implement auth.
+Please refer to [`echo-events.tsx` (React)](./frontend/src/components/echo-events.tsx) and [`events.ts` (CDK)](./cdk/lib//construct/events.ts) for more details.

 ## Architecture
 This sample contains the least and simplest set of implementations to achieve Cognito JWT authentication and authorization for WebSocket API.
 Please refer to [implementation](#implementation) section for the details.